-In addition to the riding on offer, guests will also be taken on a river boat trip (also in a Big 5 area).
+In addition to the horseback riding on offer, guests will also be taken on a river boat trip (also in a Big 5 area).
 Spend evenings sitting on the rocky outcrops with a drink while watching the sun go down.
 Accommodation along the trail is in twin or double rooms at beach-side guesthouses and cottages, varying from comfortable to rustic - guests can relax while listening to the waves from the comfort of their rooms.
 This week-long stay includes all meals.
 Expect home-made food with picnic lunches and multi-course dinners.
 The horses are Arabian crosses.
 The ride leader is is an experienced endurance rider with a passion for maintaining and preserving the wildlife of this region.
-This is a thrilling and affordable trail for intermediate riders onwards who want beach riding, swimming, wildlife spotting rolled into one action-packed week.
+This is a thrilling and affordable equestrian trail for intermediate horseback riders onwards who want beach riding, swimming, wildlife spotting rolled into one action-packed vacation week.

 Please Note: The opinions expressed in these reviews are the author's and do not necessarily reflect the views of Unicorn Trails Ltd. These reviews are "directly from the horses mouth" and unedited.
 Unicorn Trails may make additional comments for clarification clearly identified in red.

-Review received from CH of Arlington on 09/02/2023
+Review received from CW of Taunton on 02/04/2025

 Day 1